| Empirical Evidence for the Reality of

 physical death - we will have no conscious awareness to worry

+about!
 But if life or, indeed, the

 ‘heart does go on’ - and I will offer solid irrefutable evidence that